Db2-DTE-POC/wxddemo/docs/wxd-reference-ssh.md

 The password for watsonx and root is <code style="color:blue;font-size:medium;">watsonx.data</code>.

 You can have multiple connections into the machine at any one time.
-You may find it is easier to cut and paste commands into a local terminal shell rather than using the VNC console.
+You may find it is easier to cut-and-paste commands into a local terminal shell rather than using the VNC console.

 ## Copying Files